Autonomous detection system: BioAlert System

 It does not identify the type of bio-particle detected but will notify the mailroom attendant if either excess particles or bio-particles are present.
 This is an early warning system that gives the mailroom supervisor enough time to notice a potential threat and to test for biological agents or airborne threats before mail is delivered to a recipient.

 Hand Held and Stand Alone Systems

 ChemPRO 100 Chemical Detection System is a handheld chemical detector for field detection and classification of Chemical Warfare Agents.
 If mail arrives with an unidentified substance, this hand held detector can be used to immediately identify the chemical.

 Hardened Mobile Trace Explosive Particle tests for a wide range of explosives and narcotics in seconds.
 The system will identify explosives in packages or envelopes that are often undetectable by x-ray machines.
 This handheld detector expands the range of target explosives you can identify in a single sample for faster more comprehensive screening.
 As noted, this system also detects a wide range of narcotics.
 The system tests for explosives and narcotics simultaneously in a single sample, for faster, more comprehensive screening.

+Automated Water Detection Systems

+KRAKEN

+Kraken Sense produces the KRAKEN autonomous pathogen detection system.
+The device continuously samples any water source in real-time, delivering results in as low as 60 minutes to alert of potential contamination.
+If contamination is detected in agricultural water sources or food processors, for example, operators can remove the compromised batch before the product enters the market, preventing foodborne illness.
+Furthermore, using the KRAKEN in wastewater can act as a biosurveillance system that allows more time for public health authorities to prepare for a possible infectious disease outbreak.